-The evaluation methods included site visits (up to 10 visits were conducted), face-to-face in-depth interviews and group interviews with 291 respondents in the evaluation countries, and desk-based research, including a review of existing reports (616 country specific documents and 51 regional level documents were reviewed) and other available data from national-level or international/regional sources.
+The evaluation methods included 10 site visits, face-to-face in-depth interviews and group interviews with 291 respondents in the evaluation countries, and desk-based review of 616 country specific documents and 51 regional level documents and other available data from national-level or international/regional sources.
 Qualitative data was complemented by a secondary analysis of quantitative data where relevant and appropriate.